 Contracts which do not have to be advertised in the OJEU will be advertised either in local press or specialist trade publications.

-This website is used to call for competition on the majority of procurements over the value of £5,000 and includes EU related contracts.
+This website is used to call for competition on the majority of procurements over the value of £25,000 and includes EU related contracts.
 You can register on this website by entering the 'Suppliers Area' and following the registration instructions.
-This web site is also used by other local authorities so you will also be able to see other procurements that are taking place in the region.
+This website is also used by other local authorities, so you will also be able to see other procurements that are taking place in the region.

 You may also find it useful to visit the Government Procurement Service website http://gps.cabinetoffice.gov.uk/ which acts as central purchasing bodies for local authorities.